HenrySaller/sensor-focus/readme.md

 Code follows [BEM](https://en.bem.info/methodology/css/) methodology.

 * ~~Compass~~ - Dependency removed. *Reason:* Compass is a Ruby based CSS compiler with a bunch on predefined mixins.
-During project development it became clear that most of the utilized Compass functionality are simply autoprefixers.
-CSS compiler was replaced with C++ alternative [LibSass](http://sass-lang.com/libsass/) (what eventually sped up compilation and removed Ruby dependency).
+During project development it became clear, that Compass was only used for it's autoprefixers.
+So Compass was replaced with C++ alternative [LibSass](http://sass-lang.com/libsass/).
+This decreased compilation time and removed Ruby dependency.
 Browser compatibility is being ensured using [Autoprefixer](https://github.com/postcss/autoprefixer/) from the [PostCSS](http://postcss.org/) bundle.
 * [LibSass](http://sass-lang.com/libsass/) - C++ port of Sass engine.
 * [Autoprefixer](https://github.com/postcss/autoprefixer/) - Adds vendor prefixes to CSS rules.